Hanover-CS/HC26-Champine-Delaney-Senior-Project/docs/sources.md

     - I chose Kotlin specifically because of its easy to read and understand code and because it has some security measures in place that other languages such as c++ and Java do not have.
 This could mean less time trying to fix problems in the code and more time improving my project.
 - Jetpack Compose: for UI in app
     - I chose Kotlin and Jetpack Compose because I have experience making Android apps with them and setting up the environment.
-- Python used in Google colab to train and export AI.
+- Python
+    - Python is used in Google colab to train and export AI.
 I chose Google Colab because it is probably the most efficient way to train image recognition software for free.
 - SQL
     - I will need to use SQL to make queries from inaturalist API and manage my own database in Android Studio.
 As far as I know, SQL is the only language used for interacting with relational databases.
 However, I do know that it is by far the most widely used for its versitility and ease of use.